yashmehta001/Resume/README.md

 # Resume
-Capstone roject for The Complete 2023 Web Development Bootcamp
+Capstone project for The Complete 2023 Web Development Bootcamp